Why do runners need to strength train?

 When I ran early in college, I didn’t do much strength training and you can really tell.
 I had poor core control, a weak upper body, not a lot of power and I had sloppy mechanics making me a very inefficient runner.

 In this photo, I implemented functional strength training to improve my core strength, focusing on hip stabilizers, posture, scapular stabilization, and of course glute exercises.
 Also, training in different planes of motion was a huge piece of my strength – the lunge matrix is where magic happens.

 By implementing strength, not only did my form improve but I became more efficient, balanced, powerful and a faster athlete.

 I encourage you to implement strength into your routine!
 You will be so happy that you did.
 Become faster, stronger and less injury prone.

-Our next Core for Runners Series start 4/18 at Ann Arbor Running Company Kerrytown and our online Core for Runners Series program is available.
+Our next Core for Runners Series starts 9/14 at Ann Arbor Running Company on Ashley Street and our online Core for Runners Online program is available.